IETF-Hackathon/pqc-certificates/readme.md

             - implementation_name_1
             - ...
 ~~~
-Note that your artifacts zip can be placed either at the top-level of your provider, or if you have multiple implementations, then they can be placed in implementation sub-folders.
+Note that some vendors have multiple providers with artifacts.
+Due to automation for generating the results HTML page which takes the provider name from the directory name; please create a new top-level provider directory for each of your providers.

 Where: